mialkin/docs/distributed-systems/observability/opentelemetry.md

 # OpenTelemetry

-[↑ OpenTelemetry](https://opentelemetry.io) is a collection of tools, APIs, and SDKs.
-Use it to instrument, generate, collect, and export telemetry data (metrics, logs, and traces) to help you analyze your software’s performance and behavior.
+[↑ OpenTelemetry](https://opentelemetry.io) is a collection of tools, APIs, and SDKs used to instrument, generate, collect, and export telemetry data: metrics, logs, and traces.

-Telemetry is the feedback you get from your production systems that tells you what’s going on in there—feedback that improves your ability to make decisions about your production systems.
+**Telemetry** is a feedback from a system that tells what's going on in there.